Best AI tools for retrieval augmented generation (RAG)

 - PostgreSQL: A robust open source relational database often used for structured data storage and retrieval.

-Knowledge bases and datasets
+RAG knowledge bases and datasets

 - Wikipedia dump: Useful for creating a comprehensive knowledge base that can be indexed in Elasticsearch and used for retrieval.